SrutiMalla-NEU/INFO6105-Synthetic_Data_Generation/README.md

 ## Citation

 An, S., & Jeon, J. (2023).
 Distributional Learning of Variational AutoEncoder: Application to Synthetic Data Generation.
 NeurIPS 2023.
-Would you like me to show that too? 🎨 (makes the top part look fancy)